Home / Use Cases / Situations / Protect Parents After a Scam

 Submit removal requests

-We handle opt-out submissions across every site where they appear.
-Automated forms, legal deletion requests, and operator-group resolution for broker networks.
+We handle opt-out submissions across the sites where they appear.
+Automated forms, legal removal requests, and operator-group resolution across the broker networks that share data.
 You don't need to teach your parents how to fill out opt-out forms on 50 different sites.

 3